Ahm15275097/Glossary/README.md

 # Give explanations of what procedural, object orientated and event driven paradigms are; their characteristics and the relationship between them.

+**Procedural programming**

+Procedural programming is a language that is based upon the thought of procedure calls, this is when statements are structured into procedures, this can also be called sub routines or functions.

+This type of language has predefined variables local variables, global variables, programming libraries.

+Local variable:

+Global variable:

+Programming libraires:

+            srand(time(NULL));
+            cout << "This is the first number: ";
+            int randomNumber1(rand() % 10 + 1);
+            cout << randomNumber1 << endl;

+****